How quickly did TechInsights migrate its content to Hygraph?

 Increased Monthly Active Users: The "perception of speed" and improved content discoverability encouraged users to return to the platform more frequently.

 Elimination of Duplicated Effort: Authors now produce a single version of content, with metadata controlling its visibility.
-Hussein emphasized, "If I update the exact summary, it automatically updates everywhere."
+Hussein emphasized, "If I update the executive summary for example, it automatically updates everywhere."

 Enhanced Productivity for Authors: Automation of summaries and tagging freed up technical experts to focus on core analysis.